Our Team of Mentors at TFA!

 “Hello!
 As someone who grew up in nature as much as possible, my parents encouraged a keen eye and strong respect for nature.
 In 2000, at 17, I became an Ontario Ranger, and spent a summer near Sault Ste Marie, maintaining portage trails and working in Ontario Parks.
 It was a long time ago, but a life altering experience.
 I went to Algonquin College in 2002-2003, for the Adventure Naturalist program, designed to train wilderness guides with a focus on ecotourism.
 After which, I spent two summers guiding around Algonquin park, and my winters with the Ski Patrol and teaching at Mt St Louis, Moonstone.
 I love mixing my love of drawing, crafts, and photography into my guests' experience.
 I've spent the last 11 years raising our two kids in and around Ottawa, before moving back to Springwater Township in 2017.
 In that time I have remained passionate about nature, always on the look out for a new bird species, new place to paddle or a new wilderness experience.
 We've taken our kids camping since they were babies, and they've been on back country canoe and hiking overnight trips.
 Now, back in Springwater and I'm teaching skiing again!
 And with TFA, I have the opportunity to share my passion for nature with your children too!”

-• Year Round Mentor at TFA
+• Mentor at TFA

 • Certified Teacher, OCT

-• Summer/Occasional Mentor at TFA
+• Mentor at TFA

 Robyn Daykin

-• Lead Mentor at TFA (ON MAT LEAVE)
+• Mentor at TFA (ON MAT LEAVE)

 • Certified Teacher, OCT